collinalexbell/HackMatrix/game-design.md

 I could also make traveling be a component to give players and intellectual break
 ### 43) Competition
 Unless I add multiplayer, there will be no competition
+### 44) Cooperation
+There will be no cooperation if there is no multiplayer
 ## Idea
 Possible pitch ideas
 - Learn data structures